dineshtrivedi/djavue-twitter/README.md

 # 4. EC2 instance
 * Get your EC2 instance, download the pem
+* Add role to allow the instance to access RDS
 * Give the right permission to your pem
 ```
 chmod 600 <your>.pem